 Scheduled online in advance or approach a driver at the southeast entrance of Central Park.
 Reputable operators include NYC Horse Carriage Rides and NYC Fancy Rides.
 Tours also available through 5th Avenue and Rockefeller Center.

 Maximum riders is 4 adults, 3 adults & 2 children per carriage, 2 adults & 4 children or 1 adult & 6 children (good luck on that arrangement).
 Multiple carriages can travel together and stop for photo-ops.

 * There has been some controversy over the treatment of the horses, but protections include not being allowed to work when it’s above 89 degrees or below 19 degrees and other care standards.

 Visit sea lions, snow monkeys, red pandas, turtles, bears and other animals at the cozy Central Park Zoo.

-* Climb, play and pet at the interactive children’s zoo across the path, home to sheep, goats, zebu and the only cow in Manhattan.
+* Climb, play, pretend to be animals and pet at the interactive children’s zoo across the path, home to sheep, goats, zebu and the only cow in Manhattan.